ming100628/flappybird/README.md

 - create a new class, `Bird`
 - the bird should start with a velocity instance variable of 0 (it can only move up and down)
-- the constructor should take the dimensions of the canvas as arguments, and store them as instance variables.
+- the constructor should take the dimensions of the canvas as arguments, and+ store them as instance variables.
 Create instance variables for the position of the bird.
 Set the bird in the middle of the canvas, vertically, and 1/3 of the way from the left edge of the canvas.